libregis/GST101/docs/Lab1.md

     ![Zoom to Layer](figures/Lab1/qgis_raster_zoom.png "Zoom to Layer")

-    You may notice two folders in the lab data folder that we have not discussed yet.
+    You may notice two folders in the `GST101\data\Lab1` folder that we have not discussed yet.
 One is named *hilloah* and the other *info*.
 Together, these combine to make another geospatial raster dataset format named GRID.
 The info folder holds the attributes and always has the name "info".
 The other folder is the layer name and contains the spatial data.
 Let's add a GRID raster to our map.

 8. Now click again on the Raster Layer button ![Add Raster Layer button](figures/Lab1/Add_Raster_Layer_button.png "Add Raster Layer button") in Data Source Manager window.